 We prepare you for a career in either of two types of social work: clinical or macro.

-Our new Macro: Social Innovation + Leadership intervention method was introduced in Fall 2011.
+Our Macro: Social Innovation + Leadership specialization was introduced in Fall 2011.
 The program focuses on providing current and future leaders of the public and social service sectors with access to the latest thinking on social innovation.
 Social innovation represents a compelling paradigm that supports the development, implementation, and sustainability of transformational responses to social need.